harmony-one/h/progress/theo-perisic.md

+2025-02-06 Thu: Network outreach for potential additional listing.
+Continued looking into multi-chain product, stake ONE to use.
+Reviewed [Pump.one](https://pump.one) and Yield Boost.
+Insight: simplicity is key, allowing ease of access to create new tokens and motivation to interact with platform.

+2025-02-05 Wed: Dive into DEX revenue against bot revenue, as well as path from Uniswap v3 to v4 for Harmony.

+2025-02-04 Tue: Team sync for [Pump.one](https://pump.one) and Yield Boost launch.
+Coordinating with Alaina for marketing.

+2025-02-03 Mon: Sync with Philipp for DeFi.
+Insight: items still needed, liquidity (1sDAI/USDC.e, boostDAI/1sDAI), reward contract automation, boostDAI on LEND, USDC.e Liquidity on LEND

+---

+2025-02-02 Sun: (2.0h) Using perplexity with Deepseek R1 for reasoning search.
+Insights: trust remains conversion point between agent completing task vs frontend completing task via manual user interactions.
+Potential model: stake ONE for use, small platform fee from any token transaction paid in any token used.

+2025-02-01 Sat: (2.0h) Reviewing Eliza OS.
+Insight: manual DeFi interactions will continue to trend to 0 by end of 2025.

+2025-01-31 Fri: Finalizing plan for Harmony Gitbook [flag collection](https://www.notion.so/harmonyone/Harmony-GitBook-Flags-189a38fc048780089f07e8660e9a6848), for easier onboarding and AI agent onboarding.

 2025-01-30 Thu: Community Tx DAO vote finalized, AthleteFi has completed product and marketing material, multisig vote will be placed tomorrow.
-Frontend cleanup with Artem for [Pump.one](https://pump.one) tokens launched beyond guidelines.
+Frontend cleanup with Artem for tokens launched beyond guidelines.

 2025-01-29 Wed: [Pump.one](https://pump.one) team coordination, and community sync.
 Insight: users are expecting parity in functionality with [pump.fun](https://pump.fun), solution sync with Yuriy for implementing competition post launch.